Data Engineer System Design Interview Guide 2026

 Three misconceptions that get candidates eliminated:

-• Latency isn't your bottleneck.
-DE candidates who obsess over "fast queries" miss that batch window, ingestion lag, and reprocessing time dominate real systems.
+• Latency isn’t the bottleneck.
+DE candidates who obsess over “fast queries” miss that batch window, ingestion lag, and reprocessing time dominate real systems.
 The tradeoffs are cost vs. staleness, not latency vs. throughput.

 Kappa architecture eliminates the batch layer entirely.
 Everything flows through a single streaming pipeline with a replayable log (Kafka, Redpanda).
 One codebase, one processing path.
 Elegant in theory.
 In practice, replaying 2 years of events (hundreds of petabytes) through a streaming engine is often slower and more expensive than just running batch Parquet processing.